index

 The first surviving mode sits at l=6l = 6, with eigenvalue λ1=467=168\lambda_1 = 4 \cdot 6 \cdot 7 = 168.
 On the unquotiented S3S^3, the first excitation is λ=3\lambda = 3.
 The protection factor σ=168/3=56\sigma = 168/3 = 56 measures how far the orbifold has pushed up the spectral floor.

 The spectral gap delivers the first of two inputs to the β\beta-function: the effective dimension D\mathcal{D}.
-But the projection from 6D forces an ADE orbifold, not uniquely this one.
-The question of why E8E_8 requires comparing all available branches.
+The projection from 6D forces some ADE orbifold; narrowing to E8E_8 specifically requires comparing all available branches.

 Branch Competition